adambard/learnxinyminutes-docs/tcl.html.markdown

 # A word enclosed in braces is not subject to any special interpretation or
-# substitutions, except that a backslash before a brace is not counted when look#ing for the closing brace
+# substitutions, except that a backslash before a brace is not counted when
+# looking for the closing brace
 set somevar {
     This is a literal $ sign, and this \} escaped brace remains uninterpreted